What other travelers are saying about Hattoji Furusato Village, Bizen

 I visited during cherry blossom season.

-The scenery was beautiful and peaceful, but I couldn't enter the grounds of Hattoji Temple because of the wire mesh, which is supposed to keep wild boars away.
-There was a notice saying to close it after opening it, so I may have been able to enter, but I gave up because I didn't know how to open it.
+The scenery was beautiful and peaceful, but I couldn't enter the grounds of Hattoji Temple because of a wire mesh fence that seems to keep wild boars away.
+There was a sign saying to close it after opening it, so I may have been able to enter, but I couldn't figure out how to open it so I gave up.

 I'd like to visit the temple someday.